 These functions include:

-- Automatic Reset: This type of breaker will recycle continuously when overcurrent does occur.
+1. Automatic Reset: This type of breaker will recycle continuously when overcurrent does occur.
 It will deflect and separate the contacts when heated and will return to its original position once it cools.
-Until the overcurrent is fixed, this process will continue.

-- Modified Reset: This means that the breaker will remain in the off position, otherwise known as “tripped,” as long as there is power to the circuit.
+2. Modified Reset: This means that the breaker will remain in the off position, otherwise known as “tripped,” if there is power to the circuit.
+Removing the power will reset the breaker.
 Once the power is removed, the circuit breaker will reset.
 These types of circuit breakers contain internal resistors.

-- Manual Reset: Manual reset sounds a lot like what you would expect; the breaker will stay tripped until the user manually reactivates the breaker either by lever or by indicator button
+3. Manual Reset: The breaker will stay open until the user manually reactivates the breaker either by lever or by indicator button.

-When it comes to the circuit breakers at Del City, 12V DC (Direct Current) breakers are the norm.
-Although there are many types of breakers, the main three we will go over are standard, high-amp, and blade.
+Del City normally carries 12V DC (Direct Current) breakers.
+There are many types of breakers, the main three we will go over are standard, high-amp, and blade.
 Depending on the type, there may be certification requirements present as well in order to make sure that your breaker is working properly.
-Del City recently added many new circuit breakers, so be sure to check our our expanded line here!

 Standard Circuit Breakers

-Standard circuit breakers are available in all three types of reset options that were explained earlier in this post.
 Del City carries Switch and Stud Mount (canned) breakers with panel and surface mount options.
-These standard breakers can be used in a variety of environments, and are very common.
+You can use a standard breaker in a variety of environments, they are very common.
 All of the sub-categories within standard circuit breakers are single pole.
-This means that the breaker has one hot wire as well as one neutral wire.
-In this case, the hot wire is considered the “pole.”
+This means that the breaker has one hot wire (pole) as well as one neutral wire.

 Hi-Amp Circuit Breakers

 A hi-amp environment is where circuit breakers really shine.
-Fuses may be able to cover a wide range of amperages as well, but have nothing on breakers when it comes to the higher amps.
-If you were to need circuit protection for a major project that requires a lot of power, you would want to entrust in a Hi-Amp circuit breaker.
+Fuses may be able to cover a wide range of amperages as well but have nothing on breakers when it comes to the higher amps.
+If you were to need circuit protection for a major project that requires a lot of power, you need to use a Hi-Amp circuit breaker.

 Del City has a variety of Hi-Amp breakers that range from 25 amps all the way to 200!
 They are also available in all three reset styles in order to accommodate your specific needs.
 Because these can be so powerful, they are great for auxiliary and accessory circuit within automotive, recreational, and marine applications.
 With this kind of reliability, they can be trusted to protect from overloads or current shortages.